ethereum-optimism/monitorism/README.md

 ### Withdrawals Monitor

-The withdrawals monitor checks for new withdrawals that haven proven to the `OptimismPortal` contract.
+The withdrawals monitor checks for new withdrawals that have been proven to the `OptimismPortal` contract.
 Each withdrawal is checked against the `L2ToL1MessagePasser` contract
 ```
 OPTIONS:
    --l1.node.url value             [$WITHDRAWAL_MON_L1_NODE_URL]         Node URL of L1 peer (default: "127.0.0.1:8545")